intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 # Quotes

+## Amara, Roy
+- [Amara’s Law](https://en.wikipedia.org/wiki/Roy_Amara): "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run."

 ## Beck, Kent
 - "Given a behavior-changing diff and a subsequent structure-changing diff, can you derive the behavior-changing diff as it would have looked after the structure change?
 Can you compare the actual diff with the derived diff?" ~ [Kent Beck](https://twitter.com/KentBeck/status/1141744893200494592)